Heart of America Sports Attractions

-Heart of America Sports Attractions, also known as the Midwest Wrestling Association, Central States Wrestling and the World Wrestling Alliance, was an American professional wrestling promotion that ran shows mainly in Kansas, Missouri, Nebraska and Iowa.
+Heart of America Sports Attractions, Inc., operating as the Midwest Wrestling Association, Central States Wrestling and the World Wrestling Alliance, was an American professional wrestling promotion that ran shows mainly in Kansas, Missouri, Nebraska and Iowa.
 Due to the promotion's main office and base of operations being in Kansas City, Missouri the territory was often referred to simply as "Kansas City".
-The promotion existed from July 1948 until it closed in 1988.
+The promotion existed from July 1948 until it closed in 1989.
 The territory was one of the original territories of the National Wrestling Alliance with two of the six "founding fathers" of the NWA (Paul "Pinkie" George and Orville Brown) promoting in it.

 History

 Midwest Wrestling Association

 Originally known as the "Midwest Wrestling Association" before the formation of the National Wrestling Alliance it controlled and booked shows territories in Kansas, Missouri, Nebraska and Iowa and was seen as a cornerstone of the NWA.
 It joined the NWA in October 1948.
 The territory was promoted by Pinkie George and the first official NWA World Heavyweight Champion Orville Brown (Sonny Myers being the preceding unofficial one) from the creation of the NWA until 1958.

 The MWA World Heavyweight Championship began in 1940, preceding the consolidation with the CSW and WWA.